chartmogul/chartmogul-python/README.md

 ## Installation

-This library requires Python 2.7 or 3.3 and above.
+This library requires Python 2.7 or 3.3 to 3.6.

 ```sh
 pip install chartmogul